Our Research Groups

 - At quarterly meetings there are presentations on techniques, tips, hints and experiences in using the many and varied features of the program.

-- On our forum members can post questions, seek answers, make suggestions and obtain support.
+- On our hub members can post questions, seek answers, make suggestions and obtain support.

 At our meetings: presentations are made, discussions led, and time is dedicated to Q&A. These sessions are typically very interactive; questions can be asked and the facilitator or group can offer answers and suggestions.
 The focus is the current version of the software; however users of older versions are welcomed and encouraged; every effort is made to answer questions within the context of the version to which the query relates.
 Meetings are typically held 4 times per year - see the SAG Calendar of Events for details of upcoming meetings.